 The workers I hired also brought their own tools:

 - Pressure washer

 - Brushes and rollers

 They had a few other tools that most people don't have.
-I think I would have had to spend four to five hundred on additional tools.
+I think I would have had to spend $400 to $500 on additional tools.
 A good cement grinder can easily cost over $300.

 So, let's say you have the tools.
 Then it comes down to self-evaluation.
 Do you have the time and skill?
 I strongly considered doing it myself, but ultimately I hired OTEpoxy and I think they did a great job.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.

 Extreme Epoxy Coatings from Fresno on April 30, 2018: